eeue56/elm-debug-decoders/README.md

 ## Usage

 This tool will generate an Elm file inside the directory you specifiy.
 It will use your `elm-package.json` in order to look up which decoders to pull things in from.
+Make sure to run `elm-make` in the directory prior to running `elm-debug-decoders`.

 ```
+elm-make example/Main.elm

 # Load the decoders in the example dir's elm-package.json
 elm-debug-decoders --path example/